Students may check out up to 5 items at a time. Due date and renewals are detailed below.

 - Arrangements for delivery must be made on an individual basis.

 - The library will not accept any of the following for donation:

 - Textbooks that are not currently part of a curriculum

 - Any items 20 years or older

-- Books from other library, even if they were weeded
+- Books from other libraries, even if they were weeded

-The American Library Association offers some great ideas for other organization that accept donations of used books.
+The American Library Association offers some great ideas for other organizations that accept donations of used books.
 View their list.

 BOOK CHALLENGE & APPEALS POLICY